Danvu772/discordScrape/README.md

   - profile_directory: Path to your Firefox profile for Selenium
   - discord_channel_link: URL to the Discord channel to scrape

+At the very last page accessed by the scraper, the scraper often stalls instead of automatically exiting, you may have to manually stop the program by pressing `ctl+c`.

 #### Example
 ```
 $ python discordScrape.py fullScrape    # Scrape your entire chat history